mv1388/aitoolbox/README.md

 However as AIToolbox was designed to be modular one can decide to write their own training loop logic but just use the provided experiment saver module to help with the experiment tracking and model saving.
 For PyTorch users we recommend using the [`FullPyTorchExperimentS3Saver`](/AIToolbox/experiment/experiment_saver.py) which has also been most thoroughly tested.
+The experiment is saved by calling the `save_experiment()` function from the selected experiment saver and providing the trained model and the evaluated result package containing the calculated performance results.

 ## cloud

+All of these modules are mainly hidden under the hood when using different experiment tracking abstractions.
+However, if desired and only the cloud saving functionality is needed it is easy to use them as standalone modules in some desired downstream application.

 ### AWS

-Functionality for saving model architecture and weights to S3 either during training or at the training end.
-At the same time the code here can be also used to store model performance reports to S3 in the similar fashion as in the case of model saving.
+Functionality for saving model architecture and training results to S3 either during training or at the training end.
+On the other hand, the module also offers the dataset downloading from the S3 based dataset store.
+This is useful when we are experimenting with datasets and have only slow local connection, thus scp/FTP is out of the picture.

 ### Google Cloud